InfuseAI/primehub-site/docs/getting_started/configure-job-submission.md

 `jobSubmission.nodeSelector` | The default [node selector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) for the underlying pod | `{}`
 `jobSubmission.affinity` | The default [affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) setting for the underlying pod | `{}`
 `jobSubmission.tolerations` | The default [tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) setting for the underlying pod | `[]`
-`jobSubmission.jobTTLSeconds` | The value means how long will a job be kept after the job is under final states (succeeded, failed, cancelled).
+`jobSubmission.jobTTLSeconds` | the retention of a job that it will be kept in PrimeHub after the job (succeeded, failed, cancelled).
 The default value is 30 days.
 Zero value means unlimited. | `2592000`
-`jobSubmission.jobLimit` | The value means how many final state jobs will be kept.
-Zero value means unlimited. | `0`
+`jobSubmission.jobLimit` | The limit of total amount of jobs, the oldest job will be removed if the limit is exceeded; Zero value means unlimited. | `0`

 Example: